danielsaidi/website_danielsaidi/collections/_posts/2018/2018-12-27-alamofire-objectmapper.md

 }
 ```

-As you'll see later, we will convert the api-specific models we receive from the
-api to these structs.
-The app should only know about these structs and not know
-anything about the existence of an external api.
+We will later convert the api-specific models we receive from the API to these structs.
+The app should only know about these structs and be oblivious about the existence of an API.

 ## Define the domain logic